WernerVdM97/BlockChainTwitter/BackEnd/README.md

-Be sure to add a process.env file with the following parameters:
+# Be sure to add a .env file with the following parameters:

-Deployer wallet private key:
+// Deployer wallet private key:

 USER_PKEY=''